Taskmaster The Podcast *Best of Series 18*

 So we had got to know the crew by then as well.

-So the other people doing the pub quiz with us, we like,
+So the other people doing the pub quiz with us, we like know you know, because everyone's so great on this show, you kind of know and love them already.

-you know because everyone's so great on this show you kind of know and love them already so you feel like you're in a pub with these people you like
+So you feel like you're in a pub with these people you like.

-it is so sandbox as a task as in you're actually right how long it take to edit because oh
+It is so sandbox as a task, as in you're absolutely right how long it take to edit because, oh,

 But let's talk about this because we're going to go straight in and talk about